notapinguin/InstagramReelScroller/README.md

 ### 4. **Custom Font**
 The project includes a custom font (`ABeeZee-Regular.ttf`).
 Make sure to place this font file in the `resources` folder or another appropriate directory.

-## Known Issues
-- Due to poor optimization, the rate of duration checks can slow down over time, leading to incorrect/improper detection after some time
 ## Future Features
 - More complex minigames before allowing users to use program
 - Remember me for username and password, stored and encrypted locally